trangn03/CPSC-223P/README.md

 # CPSC-223P
 Year: 2021 - 2022
 # Purpose
-File to study for Python
+File and labs to study for Python